-However, there are some interesting issues you want to read about, before booking the Rainbow Mountain Tour.
-You find them at the bottom of this article.
-So, to make the right decision – and, to make the most out of your tour if you decide to go! – read this blog: Rainbow Mountain: To Visit or Not to Visit.
+However, there are some interesting issues you want to know about the Rainbow Mountain Tour to make the most of our your day and make the right decision: Rainbow Mountain – To Visit or Not to Visit.

 What is Rainbow Mountain?